nskatti1/Fast-Robots/docs/lab12.rst

    K = [0.04, 0.002]

-The system was discretized using Euler method with dt = 0.017.
+The system was discretized using Euler method with dt = 0.017 because that was the average value we got between time stamps.
 Controller was implemented as:

 .. code-block:: cpp